top of page

 Just a few words ...

-Patti M. Marxsen is an essayist, biographer, independent scholar, and translator (FR>EN) whose writings have appeared in the United States, Europe, and the Caribbean.
+Patti M. Marxsen is an essayist, biographer, independent scholar, and translator (FR>EN) whose writings have been published in the USA, Europe, and the Caribbean.
 She is the author of two biographies, two essay collections, a collection of short fiction, and numerous articles and reviews related to visual art and Haitian literature.

-As publications manager for the Boston Research Center for the 21st Century (Cambridge, MA)—now The Ikeda Center for Peace, Learning, and Dialogue—she developed multi-author books on global ethics and education aimed at the college market.
-Marxsen began to write full-time after moving to Switzerland in 2007, initially covering art exhibitions in Swiss museums for English-speaking expats before turning to essays and deeply-researched book projects.
-Her biography of Albert Schweitzer’s little-known wife Helene Schweitzer: A Life of Her Own (Syracuse University Press, 2015) was written in Switzerland and researched in Europe, the USA, and Gabon.
+As publications manager for the Boston Research Center for the 21st Century (Cambridge, MA)—now The Ikeda Center for Peace, Learning, and Dialogue—Marxsen developed multi-author books on global ethics and education aimed at college students.
+She began to write independently after moving to Switzerland in 2007, initially covering art exhibitions in Swiss museums for the expat community, before turning to essays and deeply-researched book projects.
+Her biography of Albert Schweitzer’s wife, Helene Schweitzer: A Life of Her Own (Syracuse University Press, 2015), was written in Switzerland and researched in Europe, the USA, and Gabon.
 Her stint as Guest Editor-in-Chief of the 2017 edition of Offshoots 14—Writing from Geneva capped a decade-long involvement with the Geneva Writers Group.
-In 2021, she returned to the coast of Maine where her professional writing life began in 1989 with a consultancy known as “The Write Woman.”
+In 2021, she returned to the coast of Maine where her professional writing life began in 1989 when she created a job for herself as “The Write Woman" who not only covered the arts for The Camden Herald but also wrote 2,000+ radio ads.

 Marxsen’s books reflect her long-standing interest in the Francophone world, which has encompassed teaching French, extensive travel, and a decade-long association with Haiti’s Hôpital Albert Schweitzer (1997–2007).
-She has served on the board of the U.S.-based Haitian Studies Association (HSA) and presented papers at conferences of the Caribbean Studies Association and the HSA on key figures of modern Haitian literature: Edwidge Danticat, Yanick Lahens, Louis-Philippe Dalembert, and Jacques Roumain, among others.
-Roumain’s brief, dramatic life resulted in her second biography Jacques Roumain: A Life of Resistance, a book honored with the 2019 Haitian Studies Association Book Prize (Caribbean Studies Press, 2019).
-She has also translated Roumain’s writings, primarily in the Journal of Haitian Studies
+She has served on the board of the U.S.-based Haitian Studies Association (HSA) and presented papers at conferences of the Caribbean Studies Association & HSA on key figures of modern Haitian literature including Edwidge Danticat, Yanick Lahens, Louis-Philippe Dalembert, and Jacques Roumain.
+Roumain’s dramatic life resulted in her second biography Jacques Roumain: A Life of Resistance, a book honored with the 2019 Haitian Studies Association Book Prize (Caribbean Studies Press, 2019).
+Her translations of Roumain’s writings have appeared in the Journal of Haitian Studies and Transition Magazine.
+In 2025, her translation of Roumain's Complete Poems will be published by CSP/Educa Vision.

 Patti Marxsen reading from her biography of Helene Schweitzer in 2015.